EAVi/Ninja/README.txt

     Debug Controls:
     (Tilde key) - enable debug features
-    ESC(while debug is active) - spawn a ghost
+    ESC(while debug is active) - Jump to level 1

     To compile on Linux:
     -Get the sdl2 development libraries.
     -Get the sdl2-image development libraries.
+    -Get the sdl2-mixer development libraries.
     -Use the makefile.

     To compile on Windows: